 As computer audio devices got better I felt a need for a better amplifier for my PC with more inputs so I could still have my SNES and Genesis connected.
 I also wanted to be able to see the level of the audio signal.
 This prototype had electronic input selection via four push-button switches on the front wired through logic into a special IC, the National Semiconductor LM1037N stereo audio switcher.
 The output of this amplifier used the LM2879 Dual 8-Watt Amplifier IC, also by National Semiconductor.

 The photo shows it sitting on top of my PC.
 The power button was a push-on/push-off type with a single red LED for power indication.
 The level meters used LM391x ICs and 10-segment bar graph displays I got from Radio Shack.
 Input selection was done through a push-button selection of the desired input.
 It also had a cooling fan to keep the amplifier cool at sustained high volume conditions (frequently).
-All of this was mounted inside an aluminum cabinet.
-While I don’t have the schematics, I generally built things in a modular fashion using the reference diagrams from the various datasheets for prototypes.
+All of this was mounted inside an aluminum cabinet (also from Radio Shack).
+While I no longer have the schematics, I generally built things in a modular fashion using the reference diagrams from the various datasheets for prototypes.
 Only changing things as needed to customize for the final version.
-Please leave a comment below with any questions, suggestions or feedback.

 THIS IS A RESTORED ARCHIVE PROJECT AND AS SUCH MAY BE MISSING PHOTOS, PARTS LIST, SCHEMATIC, SOURCE CODE, ETC.